xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications.md

 * ![scheme.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/scheme.png)
   Here you can enable/disable the header, greeting and signature of the notification and edit the notification text.
   Also you can find the name of a notification body template that you can refer to if you need to customize the notification structure.
 The body template may include other templates to generate the email notification.
-To customize it, you'll need to copy appropriate templates to the "skins/theme_tweaker/mail/" (or "skins/custom_skin/mail/" if you use CustomSkin module) directory within the same folder structure and then change the notification to your needs.
+To customize it, you'll need to copy appropriate templates to the "skins/theme_tweaker/mail/" (or "skins/custom_skin/mail/" if you use CustomSkin module) directory within the same folder structure and then change the notification to meet your needs.
   Some notifications can be edited via the {% link "Webmaster mode" ref_1xoeCJwy %}.
 Such notifications has a special **'Edit via Webmaster mode'** button under the **Body**.
   ![webmaster.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/webmaster.png)

 * ![system-settings.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/system-settings.png)
   Here you can edit the notification title and description if necessary.

-When the template editing is complete either **Save changes** or **Send test email** and **Preview template** to see the changes before saving them.
+When the notification editing is complete either **Save changes** or **Send test email** and **Preview template** to see the changes before saving them.

 Every email notification has a predefined header, greeting and signature (same for all notifications) that can be edited in the **Header, greeting & signature** tab of the **Store setup** -> **Email notifications** page.